ScienceOfComputerProgramming/SCICO-D-23-00335/docs/MD_L5.md

 #### Generating test cases from a model

-You can invoke the method `test1()` using Maven as shown below, from the project's root.
+You can invoke the method `test_generate_only()` using Maven as shown below, from the project's root.
 It will generate abstract test cases from the model shown above

 ```
-mvn test -Dtest="eu.iv4xr.ux.pxtesting.minidungeon.Test_MD_MBT_Gen#test1"
+mvn test -Dtest="eu.iv4xr.ux.pxtesting.minidungeon.Test_MD_MBT_Gen#test_generate_only"
 ```
 The generated test cases are put in `./tmp`: